RSVP for the McGill Multiple Mini-Interviews

 • International Student Identity Card (ISIC) *Must contain your full name, date of birth, and clear photo

-Accommodation Policy
+Accommodation policy

 What to wear

-This is an interview for admission to a professional program, so making a good first impression is important.
-Accordingly, we invite you to dress comfortably, but neatly.
+This is an interview for admission to a professional program.
+We invite you to dress comfortably and professionally where you can make a positive impression.

 What you will need

-A cell phone can be on hand, only for use as a back-up device in case you have a technical problem.
+A cell phone can be on hand only for use as a back-up device in case you have a technical problem.
 No other electronic devices are permitted.

-Plain earphones/headphones or headsets are permitted for the virtual MMI.
+Plain earphones/headphones or headsets are permitted.

-Urgent communications on interview day
+Urgent communications on the day of the interview

 Back to top